mhdemo/work_sample_1/README.md

 ### Citation Locations - Missing Data

 Lets now examine where the citations were given the most.
-We learned ealrier that there are 23,536 observations that don't include `address` data.
+We learned earlier that there are 23,536 observations that don't include `address` data.
 We can examine this data first to determine a reason for these missing data points.

 ``` r
 citation_data %>%